AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Simple alternatives

-• Notion/Wiki: Skill documentation as Markdown pages
+• Notion or wiki: skill documentation as Markdown pages

 5.3 Start with the PDAA workflow